darpan-jain/llm-chat/README.md

-# llm-chat
+# Chat Demo for LLaMA and Alpaca

-A chat demo for LLaMA and Alpaca
+---